onedayatatime/spiritsoulbody/docs/human-spirit.md

 #### Distressed spirit
 > While Paul was waiting for them in Athens, he was greatly distressed to see that the city was full of idols. - **Acts17:16**

+#### Spirit without peace/rest
+> I still had no peace of mind, because I did not find my brother Titus there.
+So I said goodbye to them and went on to Macedonia. - **2 Corinthians 2:13**

+#### Contamination of spirit
+> Therefore, since we have these promises, dear friends, let us purify ourselves from everything that contaminates body and spirit, perfecting holiness out of reverence for God. - **2 Corinthians 7:1**

 #### Enthusiastic spirit
 > He had been taught the way of the Lord, and he taught others about Jesus with an enthusiastic spirit and with accuracy.
 However, he knew only about John's baptism. - **Acts 18:25**